 The Edo-Tokyo Tatemono En is an open-air architectural museum, but could be better thought of as a park.
 Thirty buildings from the 19th and early 20th centuries from all around Tokyo were restored and relocated to the space, where they can be explored by future generations to come.

-The buildings are a collection of houses and businesses, shops, and bathhouses, all of which would have been present on a typical middle-class street from Edoera to Showa-era Tokyo.
+As soon as you cross the threshold into the open air museum you are whisked away to another time.
+Even its visitor center originally served as a pavilion to commemorate the 2600th imperial year, which was then relocated to Koganei Park in 1941.
+Inside the Museum is a collection of houses and businesses, shops, and bathhouses, all of which would have been present on a typical middle-class street from Edo-period to Showa-era Tokyo.

 The west section is residential, with traditional thatched roof bungalows of the 19th century.
 Meiji-era houses are also on view, constructed in a more Western style after Japan opened its borders in 1868.
 The Musashino Sabo Café occupies the ground floor of one such house, where visitors can enjoy a cup of tea.
 Grand residences like that of Korekiyo Takahashi, an early 20th century politician assassinated over his controversial policies, demonstrate how the upper class lived during that time period.